+Employers of all sizes have to deal the difficult situation of responding to an employee’s positive COVID-19 test.
 Employers are responsible for handling the situation swiftly to protect the health of other employees while preserving the affected employee’s confidentiality.

 If you’re in this situation, you may be wondering what you need to do.
 Here is an overview of how you can respond to finding out an employee has COVID-19.